manufitoussi/dev-web-server/readme.md

 - with a time delay of `2000ms` before each response
 - with API endpoints defined in the file at path `..\rep\server\my-endpoints.js`.

-## The JSON Configugation
+## The JSON Configuration File

-We can use a JSON configuration file at the lauching directory : `dev-web-server.json`.
+We can use a JSON configuration file at the launching directory : `dev-web-server.json`.
 Any argument in the command line will override the corresponding one in this file.

 example :